AS_Family_Law_1900x544[1]

 Contact us on 0131 270 7700, visit our offices in Edinburgh, Glasgow, East Lothian, Shetland or Orkney, or fill in our enquiry form to request a call back.

-If you need a court to decide, then the court will calculate what each spouse is rightfully entitled to and create a pension sharing order.
+If a court decides, it will calculate what each spouse is entitled to and create a pension sharing order.
+Subject to pension scheme rules, the recipient can transfer funds into a new scheme or join the existing one.
+Public sector pensions have specific rules under pension law.
 Generally, a pension sharing order will state that a certain amount of one spouse’s pension should be transferred to the other.
+Public sector pensions are subject to specific rules on this.

 Our solicitors at Anderson Strathern can offer comprehensive advice on pension sharing on divorce, educating you as to the best options for your situation.